 That nightmare overshadowed some of the excitement of the wedding.
 But I made it, if only just.
-We were married on December 18, 1948, in my local church in Newton.
+We were married in my local church in Newton.

-It's supposed to be the greatest day in a girl's life, yet fortythree years on I don't remember much of the wedding because of the nervous breakdown and its on-going effects.
+It's supposed to be the greatest day in a girl's life, yet I don't remember much of the wedding because of the nervous breakdown and its ongoing effects.
 But I do recall the Sunday School children in the choir bringing tears to my eyes and an enjoyable, though not extravagant reception.